maria-reynoso/demo-version-checker/README.md

     - Regularly check for updates to add-ons and ensure they are upgraded to the latest versions.
     - This ensures that add-ons are always compatible with the current Kubernetes version and prepared for future upgrades.
 - Simplify Kubernetes Upgrades
-    - When upgrading Kubernetes, verify that all add-ons are already using the latest versions compatible with the target Kubernetes version.
+    - Verify that all add-ons are up-to-date and compatible with the target Kubernetes version before upgrading.
-    - This reduces the risk of downtime or failures caused by outdated or incompatible add-ons.
+    - Reduces the risk of downtime or failures caused by outdated or incompatible add-ons.

 ### Implementation Steps